Christmas provides Connecticut town a break from mourning

 | NEWTOWN, Connecticut

-NEWTOWN, Connecticut Christmas has helped some people in the grieving Connecticut town of Newtown cope a little better with the shooting tragedy that killed 20 schoolchildren, while others have yet to feel the holiday joy.
+NEWTOWN, Connecticut Christmas has helped the grieving Connecticut town of Newtown cope a little better with the shooting tragedy earlier this month, and allowed some people to finally smile.

-Smiles returned for those taking a respite from the mourning now that funerals for the victims have concluded.
-For the crestfallen, the holiday spirit was absent in a town that just buried its children.
+Though more somber than a typical Christmas, the holiday has given Newtown a respite from the mourning.
+All the funerals for the victims have concluded.

 "We're getting through this with our faith and our prayer.
 People are smiling a little more now," said John Barry, owner of an information technology staffing company.
 "The week was so horrible.
 Now it's time to celebrate Christmas."